pawell0/materialize-dark/README.md

 ## About

-Wonder CMS Materialize Dark theme is a theme for Wonder CMS, based on [Materialize CSS](https://materializecss.com) framework.
+Materialize Dark theme is a theme for Wonder CMS, based on [Materialize CSS](https://materializecss.com) framework.

 The theme is designed to be used with the following plugins: